ros-industrial/fanuc/readme.md

 ### On newer (or older) versions of ROS

 Building the packages on newer (or older) versions of ROS is in most cases possible and supported.
-For example: building the packages in this repository on a Ubuntu Xenial/ROS Kinetic system is supported.
+For example: building the packages in this repository on Ubuntu Xenial/ROS Kinetic or Ubuntu Bionic/ROS Melodic systems is supported.
 This will require creating a Catkin workspace, cloning this repository, installing all required dependencies and finally building the workspace.

 ### Catkin tools